-Our theoretical treatment is able capture the core of the measurement backaction effect, and remarkably, it already quantitatively reproduces the scaling behaviour of the observed phenomena.
-We find that the exact shape of the level broadening, is not crucial to describe the backaction induced population switching dependence in Fig 2 [33].
-On the other hand, the exact form of the "S"-shape that our model produces, depends strongly on the exact nature of the tails of the distribution [33].
+We observe clear dependence of the backaction as a function of the applied voltage in a relatively weak bias regime and are able to quench this backaction channel by increasing the temperature of the experiment.
+Our theoretical treatment brings forth the core of the measurement backaction effect, and remarkably, it already quantitatively reproduces the scaling behavior of the observed phenomena.
 Our experimental and theoretical results imply that the backaction-induced asymmetry in the level width induces the population switching.
 Simultaneously, we find that the type of broadening controls the exact phase boundaries and the width of the transitions.
-Our results suggest a sharper than Lorentzian broadening, which could be due to, for example, either energy-dependent widths or higher-order charge correlations in the CSD [33].
-Our results thus leave room and motivate further refinement through inclusion of more microscopic details of the detector.
+This suggests a sharper than Lorentzian broadening, which could be due to, for example, either energy-dependent widths or higher-order charge correlations in the CSD; see Appendix B 3.
+Similarly, we observe particle-hole asymmetry in the S shape, which we associate to the spin of electrons on the dots; see Appendix B 4.
+These observations motivate further experimental and theoretical studies of such setups to better reveal the impact of the microscopic details of the detector.